tweerlei/plumber/README.md

-  bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds filter:true                 Keep only items that evaluate to the given boolean last                        Pass only the very last item on to next steps parallel:8                  Execute following steps using the given number of threads repeat:9223372036854775807  Repeat the following steps a given number of times retry:9223372036854775807   Retry the following steps a given number of times on error
+  bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds filter:true                 Keep only items that evaluate to the given boolean parallel:8                  Execute following steps using the given number of threads repeat:9223372036854775807  Repeat the following steps a given number of times retry:9223372036854775807   Retry the following steps a given number of times on error